bewuethr/bewuethr.github.io/2020-04-17-pbb-makefile-manpage.md

 ## Optional table of contents

-The [TAOP summary] is pretty long, so I thought it'd be useful to have a table of contents.
-Pandoc can create one, but I wanted it to be easy to control.
+The [TAOP summary] is pretty long, so I thought it'd be useful to have a table of contents. pandoc can create one, but I wanted it to be easy to control.
 There are a few knobs to turn, but I eventually figured out the correct ones.

 Initially, I thought I can use either of the `toc` or `table-of-contents`